-As a specialist setting for vulnerable children the Government has asked that we remain open to all of our children and young people.
+As a specialist setting for vulnerable children and young people the Government asked that we remained open to all of our children and young people throughout lockdown.
+We will bring all children and young people back into school and college.
 However, we must ensure we can operate safe settings.
-Our criteria for decision-making is set out below.